ChainSafe/benchmark/README.md

 - Retrieves benchmark history
 - Don't run benchmark
-- Print comparision of from benchmark with to benchmark
+- Print comparison of from benchmark with to benchmark

 ### Add more providers